jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 - %sh: it executes shell code only on the local driver machine which leads to significant performance overhead; it runs only on the Apache Spark driver, not on the worker nodes.

 ## Improving performance

+### Partitioning

+- Choosing partitioning columns: it's good to consider the fact that records with a given value (the activities of a given user) will continue to arrive indefinitely.
+In such a case, we use a datetime column for partitioning.
+- Data that is over-partitioned or incorrectly partitioned will suffer greatly.
+Files cannot be combined or compacted across partition boundaries, so partitioned small tables increase storage costs and total number of files to scan.
+This leads to slowdowns for most general queries.
+Such an issue requires a full rewrite of all data files to remedy.

 ### Data skipping